-Unpleasant odour in water pumped from the well
+- Unpleasant odor in water pumped from the well

 How to Use BoreSaver Ultra C Pro

-BoreSaver Ultra C is an acidic rehabilitation chemical designed to dissolve iron oxide deposits in potable groundwater bores, wells, pumps and pipes.
+BoreSaver Ultra C is a specialized acidic solution designed specifically for the remediation of iron oxide deposits in potable groundwater wells, bores, pumps, and pipes.

-BoreSaver Ultra C is supplied as a concentrate and can be used “as is” or mixed with potable water just prior to use if required.
+BoreSaver Ultra C is available in concentrated form and can be used directly or mixed with drinking water before use, if necessary.

-In wells with up to 170’ of water depth the solution can simply be added to the top of the casing.
-Subsequent surging, cycling, brushing etc of the well will do a good job of mixing the product into the target zones.
+For wells that have a water depth of up to 170 feet, the solution can be easily added to the top of the casing.
+By surging, cycling, or brushing the well afterwards, the product will effectively mix into the desired areas.

-Where the pump is to be left in place and a cycling method of treatment used, start the pump running then simply tip the BoreSaver Ultra C into the top of the well.
-This will efficiently clean the pump, rising main and upper sections of the casing but not have any significant impact below the pump intake zone
+If you plan on leaving the pump in place and using a cycling method for treatment, simply start the pump and pour BoreSaver Ultra C into the top of the well.
+This process will thoroughly clean both the pump and upper sections of casing without significantly affecting anything below where water is drawn into it.

 How Much To Use?